Eat the Music: Background and release

 "'Eat the Music' was inspired by Madagascan music which I was fortunate enough to hear through Paddy, who gave me some tapes that I loved listening to.
 The music is so joyous and full of sunshine and it's good to drive to.
 Justin Vali came to Paddy's attention and soon after, they were both playing valihas to a specially written 'Madagascan' song.
 I wanted it to feel joyous and sunny, both qualities are rife in Justin as a person – so I just had to provide the fruit I hope the result is a colourful one.
 Again, this was a lot of fun to work on and it features Justin's first lines of sung English which he found hilarious.
 We found both his singing and his reaction to it delightful."
 Speaking of the song's lyrics, Bush told Melody Maker in 1993, "It's playing with the idea of opening people up, and the idea of the hidden femininity in a man, and the man in a woman."

-In April 2024, "Eat the Music" was rereleased as a 10" vinyl record as part of that year's Record Store Day.
+For the week dated 17 September 1993, Radio & Records reported that "Eat the Music" was the most added song to radio stations within the new rock format.
+The following month, the song reached its peak position of No. 10 on the Billboard Modern Rock Tracks chart.
+In April 2024, "Eat the Music" was re-released as a 10" vinyl record as part of that year's Record Store Day.